1nftopia/brc721auto/README.md

 We propose a new standard for Ordinal NFTs, which leverages Recursive Inscription to cost-effectively create fully on-chain generative art that is not controlled by anyone.

 ## Motivation
+Generative art refers to artworks entirely created by autonomous systems.

+Fully on-chain generative art needs to satisfy the following three laws:
+- Decentralized storage of the code that automatically generates graphics
-Generative art refers to artworks entirely created by autonomous systems, which include three important components: code for the automatic generation of graphics, code execution for personalized rendering, and automatic verification of the correctness of the generated results.
-Due to Ethereum's expensive on-chain execution fees, generative art on Ethereum is not fully on-chain.
-Although the code is recorded on Ethereum, both the code execution and result verification process are performed by off-chain tools.
-However, with the development of Bitcoin's Recursive Inscription technology, Bitcoin has developed an infrastructure that can execute on-chain code at a low cost and complete real-time personalized rendering, paving the way for fully on-chain generative art that is not controlled by anyone.
+- Decentralized execution of code based on user-provided parameters for personalized graphic generation
+- Decentralized verification of the correctness of the generated results

+Based on this, we can determine that ArtBlock on Ethereum is not fully on-chain generative art.
+Although its core code is stored on Ethereum, the libraries required for code execution are not on-chain, and the processes of code execution and result verification are both carried out by off-chain tools.

+However, with the development of Bitcoin's Recursive Inscription technology, Bitcoin has developed an infrastructure that can execute on-chain code at low cost and complete real-time rendering.
+This paves the way for fully on-chain generative art, leading to the birth of BRC721Auto.
+Unless someone launches a 51% attack on Bitcoin, this fully on-chain generative art will be permanently and constantly preserved.

 ## Specifics
 The fully on-chain generative art proposed by BRC721Auto is composed of at least two inscriptions: one is the inscription of the code, and the other is the inscription of personalized parameters.